comorment/gwas/specs/gwas.md

 <BASEPATH>/<COHORT>/pheno.csv
 <BASEPATH>/<COHORT>/pheno.dict
 ```
-Off note: when we ru GWAS on a given cohort, we use subjects that has both genetic and phenotype data available, thus it's fine to include other subjects in the phenotype.
-If you have sub-cohorts of the same study, it is OK to re-use one phenotype file containing information for all sub-cohorts, as long all subjects have a unique ID across cohorts.
+Off note: when we run GWAS analysis on a given cohort, we use subjects that has both genetic and phenotype data available,
+thus it's fine to include subjects without genetic data in the phenotype file.
+If you have sub-cohorts of the same study, it is OK to re-use one phenotype file containing information for all sub-cohorts,
+as long all subjects have a unique IID across cohorts.

-The phenotype file must include a subject ID column, containing identifiers that matches the ID in genetic data (i.e. the ``IID`` column in plink ``.fam`` files).
+The phenotype file must include a subject IID column, containing identifiers that matches the IID in genetic data
+(i.e. the ``IID`` column in plink ``.fam`` files).
-The file must contain all covariates needed for GWAS analysis, including age, sex, principal genetic components, and other confounters such as genetic batch or plate, if needed.
+The file must contain all covariates needed for GWAS analysis, including age, sex, principal genetic components,
+and other confounters such as genetic batch or plate, if needed.
 Column names in the phenotype file must be unique.
-It is OK to include other relevant columns in the phenotype file - a GWAS analysis can be customized to use a subset of columns, as well as a subset of subjects.
+It is OK to include other relevant columns in the phenotype file - a GWAS analysis can be customized to use a subset of columns,
+as well as a subset of subjects.

 Missing values should be encoded by empty string (see example below).
 It is allowed to use ``#`` to comment out first lines.
-Columns required in phenotype file: ``ID`` and ``SEX``.
+Columns required in phenotype file: ``IID`` and ``SEX`` (note that use of ``IID``, not ``ID``, to match plink nomenclature).

 Phenotype file should be accompanied by a *data dictionary* file,
 which define whether each variable is a binary (case/control), nominal (a discrete set of values) or continuous.
 The data dictionary should be a file with two columns, one row per variable (listed in the first column),
-with second column having values *BINARY*, *NOMINAL*, *CONTINUOUS* or *ID*.
+with second column having values *BINARY*, *NOMINAL*, *CONTINUOUS* or *IID*.
 The file may have other optional columns, i.e. description of each variable.
 The file should have column names, first two columns must have names ``COLUMN`` and ``TYPE``.

 Example ``MoBa/pheno.csv`` file.
-Subject ``ID=3`` have missing values for ``SEX`` and ``MDD``.
+Subject ``IID=3`` have missing values for ``SEX`` and ``MDD``.
 ```
 # optional comments or description
-ID,SEX,MDD,PC1,PC2,PC3
+IID,SEX,MDD,PC1,PC2,PC3
 1,M,0,0.1,0.2,0.3
 2,F,1,0.4,0.5,0.6
 3,,,0.6,0.7,0.8